 - Want to get down and dirty and start your own compost pile? – see 1st section below for all the info you’ll need

-- Love the idea of home composting, but don’t want to do it yourself or want to compost everything, not just fruits and veggies – see “Other Composting Alternatives” section below for info on two local companies, City Compost and Bootstrap Compost, that will provide you with a compost bucket for your food scraps, pick it up each week, and leave you with a fresh bucket.
+- Love the idea of home composting, but don’t want to do it yourself or want to compost everything, not just fruits and veggies – see “Other Composting Alternatives” section below for info on four local companies, Bootstrap Compost, Black Earth Compost, and City Compost, that will provide you with a compost bucket for your food scraps, pick it up each week, and leave you with a fresh bucket.
 They make compost out of the food waste.

 - Or do you want to begin home composting, but need help getting started? – Then Dirty Boys Composting is the choice for you – “Other Composting Alternatives” section below for details and contact info.